-Sony Xperia Z1 f and Samsung Galaxy J officially introduced by NTT DoCoMoAlex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia Z1 f and Samsung Galaxy J officially introduced by NTT DoCoMoAlex Wagner - Editorial Director of News and Content

 The Xperia Z1 f is Sony's take on the shrunken flagship smartphone trend that we've seen quite a bit of lately, offering many of the same looks and specs as the 5-inch Xperia Z1 in a smaller package.
 Much like the Xperia Z1, the new Xperia Z1 f includes a 2.2GHz quad-core Snapdragon 800 processor, 2-megapixel front camera, 20.7-megapixel rear shooter and extra camera goodies like an Exmor RS for mobile image sensor and BIONZ image processing engine.

 The big difference between the Xperia Z1 f and Xperia Z1 is screen size.
 While the original Z1 sports a 5-inch 1080p display, the Xperia Z1 f has a 4.3-inch 720p screen that makes it easier to use one-handed.
 Unsurprisingly, cramming the Z1's specs into a smaller package also makes the Z1 f a tad thicker than its big sibling, with the Z1 measuring 8.5mm thick and the Z1 f coming in at 9.4mm thick.
 Rounding out the Z1 f's spec list is 2GB RAM, 16GB storage, a microSD card slot, a 2300mAh battery and Android 4.2.2 Jelly Bean.